Yesterday evening, 22 January 2021, the government revealed their plan for lifting lockdown restrictions in England.

 - New variants of concern won’t change the fundamental purpose of the risk assessment

-Step one includes two parts.
+Step one includes two separate parts.
 The first part will happen on 8 March and will apply the following easing of restrictions to England’s lockdown:

 - Schools will reopen and pupils will return to face to face education.